Skip to main content

 Responsible bodies

-There are no external quality assurance bodies for entities providing adult education as part of their economic activity or labour-market training activities.
-Such entities may autonomously establish bodies responsible for internal quality assurance in accordance with their internal regulations.
+There are no external quality assurance bodies for entities providing adult or continuing education outside the school education system, as part of their economic activity or labour-market training activities.
+Such entities may autonomously establish bodies or appoint staff responsible for internal quality assurance in accordance with their internal regulations.

 Regardless of that, the Head of the Regional Education Authorities (REAs) (kurator oświaty) is the body that grants accreditation to institutions within and outside the school education which provide continuing education in non-school settings.
 The Head of the REA is not independent from the national authorities.
-The REAs are a unit of government administration at the province level, and their head is appointed and dismissed by the Minister of Education and Science at the request of the governor of a given province (who is the head of the government administration body at province level) (for details, see Chapter 11.1).
+The REAs are a unit of government administration at the province level, and their head is appointed and dismissed by the Minister of National Education at the request of the governor of a given province (who is the head of the government administration body at province level) (for details, see Chapter 11.1.1).

-The Head of the REA appoints an accreditation panel, provides administrative support to the panel and takes a decision to grant or refuse accreditation at the end of the accreditation process.
+The Head of the REA appoints an accreditation panel, provides administrative support to the panel and grants or refuses accreditation.
 An accreditation decision is based mainly on an evaluation carried out by a panel.
-Additionally, however, in the case of institutions providing continuing education in non-school settings within the school education system, the Head of the REA also takes into consideration findings from pedagogical supervision which includes, among other things, external inspections (for details on inspections, see Chapter 11.1.2 ““Early Childhood and School Education: Approaches and methods for quality assurance”).
+Additionally, however, in the case of institutions providing continuing education in non-school settings within the school education system, the Head of the REA also takes into consideration findings from pedagogical supervision which includes, among other things, external inspections (for details on inspections, see Chapter 11.1.2 “Approaches and Methods for Quality Assurance”).

 Approaches and methods of quality assurance

 For schools for adults, stage II sectoral vocational schools and post-secondary schools, and institutions providing continuing education in non-school settings within the school education system, external and internal quality assurance approaches are the same as for school education.
 The same arrangements are in place for external and internal pedagogical supervision (including inspections), teacher evaluation and performance appraisal of heads of schools and other educational institutions.
-See Chapter 11.1 “Quality Assurance in Early Childhood and School Education”.
+See Chapter 11.1.2 “Approaches and Methods for Quality Assurance”.

 Accreditation of continuing education in non-school settings